 What is CONAI

 CONAI, the National Packaging Consortium, is a private non-profit consortium.
 It is a system forming the response from private companies to a problem of collective interest, i.e. the environment, in accordance with the guidelines and objectives set by the political system.
-800,000 companies which produce or use packaging have joined the Consortium System.
+More than 750,000 companies which produce or use packaging have joined the Consortium System.

 Founded on the basis of the Ronchi Decree of 1997, the Consortium marked the transition from a management system based on landfills to an integrated system based on the prevention, recovery and recycling of six packaging materials: steel, aluminium, paper, wood, plastic and glass.